www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

   - paho-mqtt
 system_packages:

-3. Copy all files from the python folder into the folder appdaemon/apps/main (inkl. temp_getjudo.pkl file)
+3. Copy all files from the python folder into the folder appdaemon/apps/main (inkl. temp_getjudo.pkl file) -> Studio Code Server
 4. Modify the apps.yaml file:

 ---